McNopper/ZeroInfinity/README.md

 The expressions `0 • ∞` and implicitly `0 • -∞` are indeterminate forms [1].

 ToDo:
+- Transform sketch idea (similar to complex number `i`) and illustration to repository.
 - Explain problem, why  `0 • -∞` => `0 • (-1 • ∞)` => `(0 • -1) • ∞` => `0 • ∞` is not allowed.
 - In the Proof, each step has to be explained, that this is based on improper limits.